jasonmanderson9/Weather/README.md

 <h1>Weather Widget</h1>
-A Weather widget that displays location, weather conditions and temperature.
+A Weather widget that displays location, weather conditions and temperature.<br>
-Powered by the <aherf="https://openweathermap.org/">Open Weather Map API</a>
+Powered by the <a href="https://openweathermap.org/">Open Weather Map API</a>

 <h2>Screenshots</h2>